Patrick, a computer technician, is a dedicated writer who wishes to make the world better by informing individuals who seek more knowledge.

-- Fetches, decodes and executes instructions obtained from software programs
+- It fetches, decodes and executes instructions obtained from software programs

 - Performs arithmetic calculations